imbo/imboclient-php/docs/index.rst

 The return value from this method can be used as an associative array, and includes the following elements:

 ``(array) users``
-    An array of users where the keys are user names (public keys) and values are arrays with the following elements:
+    An array of users where the keys are user names and values are arrays with the following elements:

     * ``(int) numImages``: Number of images owned by this user
     * ``(int) numBytes``: Number of bytes stored by this user